websights

 What is Induction Heating?

-Induction heating is a thermal process that employs electromagnetic fields to generate heat in conductive materials, such as metals, without any physical contact.
-It operates on the principle of electromagnetic induction, where alternating electric currents within a coil generate eddy currents in the nearby material, generating heat within the material itself.
+Induction heating is a highly efficient thermal process that uses electromagnetic fields to generate heat within conductive materials, such as metals, without direct contact.
+Operating on the principle of electromagnetic induction, it creates heat by inducing eddy currents within the material itself, making it a preferred choice for applications demanding precision and speed.

 $$ Q = I^2 Rt $$